manasbhalerao23/Attendance-Tracker/README.md

 # AttTrack

-AttTrack is a full-stack web application designed for managing and tracking student attendance efficiently in an academic environment.
+AttTrack is a full-stack role-based **Student Attendance Management System** for managing and tracking student attendance efficiently in an academic environment that tackles the persistent issue of **proxy attendance**.
 It features a React-based frontend and a Node.js backend, using PostgreSQL and Redis for persistent and cache storage, respectively.

+---

+## Problem Statement

+In academic institutions, traditional attendance systems are vulnerable to **proxy attendance**, where students mark presence for their peers without being physically present.
+Manual processes also make it difficult to manage and audit attendance data efficiently.

+This project aims to solve these issues by:
+- Verifying students' **real-time physical presence** using geolocation
+- Using **random time-bound attendance codes**
+- Implementing **role-based access control** for security
+- Managing data using a **scalable caching + DB sync mechanism**

 ---